The Amazing Spider-Man (film): Release

-In March 2024, Sony announced that all of their live-action Spider-Man films would be re-released in theaters as part of Columbia Pictures' 100th anniversary celebration.
+During its theatrical run, the film earned $262 million in North America and $495.9 million in other countries, for a worldwide total of $757.9 million.
+It was the seventh highest grossing film of 2012.
+(Note: Attributed to multiple references:) In March 2024, Sony announced that all of its live-action Spider-Man films would be re-released in theaters as part of Columbia Pictures' 100th anniversary celebration.
 The Amazing Spider-Man was re-released on May 6, 2024.